Seán Moynihan, Chief Executive Officer

 In addition to his clinical role, he helped establish specialist multidisciplinary care teams and services for older people at Beaumont Hospital and St Joseph’s Hospital, Raheny.
 Dr Donegan and his teams are committed advocates for supporting older people to age in their own homes and communities for as long as possible.
 He has also been involved in helping promote healthy active ageing for all older people.
 Dr Donegan is actively involved in medical education and teaching, and lectures in Geriatric Medicine at RCSI.

 Ciarán Donegan was a member of the National Council for Ageing and Older People (NCAOP) from 2002 until 2005, and was the Chair of the NCAOP from 2005 until 2010.
 He was also a Director in Age & Opportunity from 2005 until 2010.
 He is currently a Board Member of Beaumont Hospital Foundation since 2010.
-Dr Donegan has been an observer on ALONE’s Board of Trustees since 2015 and sits on the Service & Governance Sub-committee.
+Dr Donegan began his work with ALONE as an observer on ALONE’s Board of Trustees in 2015 and sits on the Service & Governance Sub-committee.